LordR31/EmSys_Project_voltmeter_with_osc/docs/display.md

 The display used in this project uses an ILI9341 controller and an XPT2046 for resistive touchscreen.
 It communicates with the board over SPI and it has a resolution of 340x240.

+## Spi Configuration

+The Spi was configured to run using:

+- CPOL
+- CPHA
+- Double speed (SPI2X)
+- pull-up disabled for MOSI

+## The defined UI

 When you first power on the board, you are greeted with this screen

 ![Start-up Screen](img/startup.jpg)